Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 Shima Enaga built their nests in the fork of tree branches in deciduous or mixed forests.
 They prefer locations that offer some protection from predators.

 Their nests are intricate, dome-shaped structures with a small entrance hole near the top.
-The birds use a combination of moss, lichen, spider webs, and feathers to create these cozy homes.
+These hokkaido birds use a combination of moss, lichen, spider webs, and feathers to create these cozy homes.

 Breeding